shubhangsingh6023/HackNPitch_QuantumPerformance_TechTakeOut/README.md

 to install all the dependencies.

 Run

 ```sh
 $ node productseeder.js
 ```
-to insert the cart products into the MongoDB database.
+to insert all the menu items into the MongoDB database.

 Run
 ```sh